Seraphirn/dotfiles/README.md

 ## Setup

-Run `./setup` for setting up, it shows a menu from where you can install required components.
+* Run `./setup` for setting up, it shows a menu from where you can install required components.
+* Install Vimium extension on your firefox and import vimium-options.json

 ### Requirements